antistereov/server-config/README.md

 > You need to change `hostname`, `domainname` in `docker-compose.yml` and `OVERRIDE_HOSTNAME` in `mailserver.env` to your domain.

-Follow the official documentation to set up mailserver: https://docker-mailserver.github.io/docker-mailserver/latest/
+I can highly recommend to follow the official documentation to set up your mailserver: https://docker-mailserver.github.io/docker-mailserver/latest/

 ### SSL